olvriz/GitHubAPI/README.md

 ### Steps

-1. Clone the repository and set up the environment:
+## 1. Clone the repository and set up the environment:
-# Clone the repository
 git clone <repository_url>
 cd <repository_folder>

 # Install required dependencies for Airflow
-pip install apache-airflow apache-airflow-providers-databricks
+`pip install apache-airflow apache-airflow-providers-databricks`

-# Ensure PySpark and other dependencies are available for Databricks
-# If using a specific environment manager (e.g., conda), activate it first
+Ensure PySpark and other dependencies are available for Databricks If using a specific environment manager (e.g., conda), activate it first
-# Example: conda activate <your_environment_name>
+Example: conda activate <your_environment_name>

-2. Update the Databricks notebook file (databricks_notebook.py):
+## 2. Update the Databricks notebook file (databricks_notebook.py):
-# Replace placeholders with your actual values:
+ Replace placeholders with your actual values:
-# - Replace `github_token` with your GitHub personal access token
+ - Replace `github_token` with your GitHub personal access token
-# - Replace `perfil` with your GitHub workspace name
+ - Replace `perfil` with your GitHub workspace name

-# Update the Airflow DAG file (airflow_dag.py):
+## Update the Airflow DAG file (airflow_dag.py):
-# Replace placeholders with your actual values:
+### Replace placeholders with your actual values:
-# - `git_url`: URL of the GitHub repository hosting the notebook
+ - `git_url`: URL of the GitHub repository hosting the notebook
-# - `git_branch`: Branch containing the notebook
+ - `git_branch`: Branch containing the notebook
-# - `dbw_iris_restapi_cluster_id`: ID of your Databricks cluster
+ - `dbw_iris_restapi_cluster_id`: ID of your Databricks cluster

 --
-3. Setup Airflow
+## 3. Setup Airflow

 # Add the Airflow DAG to your DAGs folder
 cp airflow_dag.py <airflow_dags_folder>